 |You can see in the modeline the keybindings that are used in the demo and the commands that they invoked.|

-I’ve started working on Projectile in 2011 and I’ve supporting it ever since.
+I’ve started working on Projectile in 2011 and I’ve been maintaining it ever since.
 It slowly grew from an obscure project with a single user to one of the most popular packages in the realm of Emacs.
 It’s a fun project, but it also requires a lot of work.

-Check out the "Contributing" section of the docs for all the way in which you can help Projectile.
+Check out the "Contributing" section of the docs for all the ways in which you can help Projectile.

 |A bit of trivia for you - Projectile was my very first open-source project and it has a very special place in my heart!|

 So, what to do next?
 While you can peruse the documentation in whatever way you’d like, here are a few recommendations: